giridhar7632/firebase-database/README.md

 export default App;
 ```

-Click `Run` button and check your output.
+Click the `Run` button and check your output.
 All the styles are prewritten.
 Don't wonder to see this output.

 ![form output](https://cloud-naxgpvrzh.vercel.app/0screenshot_2020-11-10_121610.png)